 So how can your business benefit from introducing new sources of information to draw on?
 Let’s start with some basics.

 Data is the crucial foundation of all artificial intelligence (AI) technology from which all models of machine learning are built on.
 Lighthouse8 specialises a particular process of AI known as machine learning (ML); building predictive models for algorithms to seek out ongoing applications.
 It is a completely automated process that assists the technology in predicting unseen or future cases.

 For companies and brands interested in digital transformation, such technology results in streamlined work for individuals, easier identification of customer opportunities and delivering more effectively to the market.
 The ML models, however, can only be as good as the data which they are built on.
 Therefore, rigorous collection practices are important during the initial stages.
 Digital transformation also requires business intelligence, which is just as crucial in the process of achieving successful digital transformation.

 “More data means more information.”

 Over time, the world has seen an increase in technological capabilities as the cost of doing business has correspondingly gone down.
-The growth of cheaper storage solutions and powerful processors has also allowed big data analyses from enterprise systems to be crunched on demand within minutes.
+The growth of cheaper storage solutions and powerful processors has also allowed big data analysis from enterprise systems to be crunched on demand within minutes.
 Reports also indicate that while we are creating more data than ever before most is being overlooked.

 Due to their easy accessibility, Google Analytics and individual CRM systems are the main sources of information available to most business.
 However, this reliance can often lead to tunnel vision by choosing to only focus on internal sources.
 In highly competitive industries where a small edge can result in a higher return, drawing data from multiple sources can often be the advantage in developing a better understanding of the market.